 Think back on the days when your mom used to bundle you up on a snow day and tell you not to come back until the street lights came on (this wasn’t just my mom, was it?).
 You’d come waddling back with pockets full of snow, nose running and cheeks pink, hungry but happy to smell soup cooking on the stove.
 Warm food warms the body and the soul, but now you’re in charge of what’s boiling for dinner.

 The key to having fun while cooking in the cold is food prep and making sure you have the right stove for winter conditions.
-This choice will help save weight, room in your pack and hasten quickly you put dinner in your belly.
-There are many winter stoves out there, but my favorite is the MSR Reactor.
+This choice will help save weight and room in your pack, and quickly put dinner in your belly.
+There are many winter stoves out there, but my favorite is the MSR® Reactor™.
 It’s the perfect stove for winter camping with its incredible fuel efficiency and wind protection.
 It boils water efficiently and quickly, no matter the conditions, leaving you with more time to play cards at camp and less time waiting for the water to boil.

 Fuel efficiency is super important when it comes to winter camping.
 Investing in an efficient stove means you’ll go through less fuel, carry fewer fuel canisters, leaving more room in your pack for energy-rich trail snacks.
 Your body will burn more calories trying to keep itself warm, so daytime snacking while winter camping is a good idea.

 Think about creative ways to make your favorite cozy comfort foods quickly and without the hassle.
 I like to use instant mash potatoes to make a camp version of potato leek soup.
-If I’m really organized I’ll dehydrate chilli before setting out, making for a delicious but quick home cooked meal.
-But perhaps the best thing about camping on snow is that you’ve got drinking water at your gloved fingertips.
+If I’m really organized I’ll dehydrate chili before setting out, making for a delicious but quick home-cooked meal.
+Perhaps the best thing about camping on snow is that you’ve got drinking water at your gloved fingertips.
 Melting snow for drinking is an easy way to ensure a lighter pack, considering water is usually one of the heavier things you’ll be carrying on your back.
 Just be sure to account for the extra fuel use.

 Earlier, we talked about the size and weight of the Questar 0F/-18C sleeping bag and the NeoAir XTherm sleeping pad, but how warm are they really?
 Therm-a-Rest means business when it comes to testing their product.
-They test both their sleeping pads and sleeping bags warmth in on-site cold chambers (yes, really).
+They test both their sleeping pads’ and sleeping bags’ warmth in an on-site cold chamber (yes, really).
 The Questar 0F/-18C has a comfort rating of 14 degrees, which is more than enough to keep you toasty through the night when you add the NeoAir XTherm sleeping pad.
 With its 6.9 R-Value, it has the best warmth-to-weight ratio of any ultralight air pad.

-Myth #4: You’ll be stuck in my tent all night
+Myth #4: You’ll be stuck in your tent all night.

 Like most things in life, attitude is everything.
 Therm-a-Rest makes gear that allows you to pack up your backpack and head for the hills, no matter the season.
 They’ve got you covered in comfort, you get to bring the stoke.

-With the right gear you don’t have to sacrifice comfort for adventure.
+With the right gear, you don’t have to sacrifice comfort for adventure.
 So don’t be afraid to hop out of your comfort zone and into your down booties.
-Sometimes the best camping trips are the ones where we tried something new, and found we’re braver than before.
+Sometimes the best camping trips are the ones where we try something new and find we’re braver than before.